microsoft/pxt-ev3/README.md

 ## License
 MIT

+## Trademarks
+MICROSOFT, the Microsoft Logo, and MAKECODE are registered trademarks of Microsoft Corporation.
+They can only be used for the purposes described in and in accordance with Microsoft’s Trademark and Brand guidelines published at https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx.
+If the use is not covered in Microsoft’s published guidelines or you are not sure, please consult your legal counsel or the MakeCode team (makecode@microsoft.com).

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.